maia-s/sdl3-sys-rs/sdl3-image-sys/README.md

 ## Recent changes

+- next:  Look for frameworks in `~/Library/Frameworks` too
 - 0.1.3: Add `link-framework` feature (doesn't work with `build-from-source` yet)
 - 0.1.2: Update SDL_image to 3.2.4
 - 0.1.1: Update SDL_image to 3.2.2, disable vendoring by default on all targets, and when